Deterministic nuclear spin squeezing and squeezing by continuous measurement using vector and tensor light shifts: Deterministic spin squeezing

 Note that $\tilde{\gamma}^{-1} = \frac{2\Omega_V^2}{\kappa \gamma}$ corresponds to the cooperativity $C$ of the coupled atom-field system.
 In the limit $\tilde{\gamma},\epsilon \ll \tilde{\kappa}$, the solution of \eqref{2modes_solP_solX} for $\langle P^2 \rangle$ is written as:

-In the deterministic regime, made possible by the presence of the tensor term ($\epsilon \neq 0$), and for $\gamma \ll \epsilon \Gamma$, the squeezing therefore occurs at a rate of $2\epsilon\Gamma$, with an asymptotic noise reduction\footnote{Expressions \eqref{sol_2mode_decoh} and \eqref{result_deter1} clearly show the need for $\epsilon>0$.} equal to $\epsilon$:
+In the deterministic regime, made possible by the presence of the tensor term ($\epsilon \neq 0$), and for $\gamma \ll \epsilon \Gamma$, the squeezing therefore occurs at a rate of $2\epsilon\Gamma$, with an asymptotic noise reduction equal to $\epsilon$: \footnote{Expressions \eqref{sol_2mode_decoh} and \eqref{result_deter1} clearly show the need for $\epsilon>0$.
+Another, perhaps more intuitive manner to show the role of $\epsilon$ and the need to have $\epsilon>0$, using Langevin equations, is presented in appendix \ref{append_langevin}.}

 It is therefore sufficient to have either $0<\epsilon < 1$ and the squeezing is done in $P$, or else $\epsilon > 1$ and then $X$ is squeezed.
 Finally, note that our calculation close to the polarized state remains valid as long as $a_1^\dagger a_1 \ll a_0^\dagger a_0$, i.e. $\frac{1}{2\epsilon} \ll n$.